 Why is this sequence so critical?

-The single largest challenge in a petition campaign isn’t getting people to sign—it’s getting people who sign to take the next step.
+The single largest challenge in a petition campaign isn’t getting a large number of signatures for social change—it’s getting people who sign to take further action.
 Following the above sequence will significantly increase your rate of conversion from signature to social share and from supporter to recruiter.
-Peer-to-peer efforts replicate this sequence on a huge scale.
-People are most likely to sign a petition when they see friends signing, too.
+For a lot of people, peer-to-peer efforts replicate this sequence on a huge scale.
+People are most likely to offer a petition signature on a specific issue when they see friends signing, too.
 Tracking is the other reason this sequence is so critical.
-You don’t just want to be collecting data on who’s signing.
+You don’t just want to be collecting data on new members signing.
 You want data that will help you rapidly grow—data on who’s sharing, who’s recruiting, and who’s best at recruiting.

 Organizing to drive growth